 an open mouth open arms.
 After many fruitless attempts at finding affordable and more importantly, authentic Mexican food here in Barcelona, we were left increasingly bitter and disappointed.
 Bullet-like beans and flavourless rice in a flaccid, cold tortilla does not a burrito make.

-We had been working all morning in a local coffee shop that we know has reliable wifi but eye-wateringly overpriced food, so, with aggressively rumbling tummies, we quickly chugged the dregs of our coffees and packed up our belongings before heading out in search of something to fuel us for another half a day’s solid graft.
+We had been studying all morning in a local coffee shop that we know has reliable wifi but eye-wateringly overpriced food, so, with aggressively rumbling tummies, we quickly chugged the dregs of our coffees before heading out in search of something to fuel us for another half a day’s solid graft.
 Taquerías Tamarindo is located in Barrio Eixample on the arterial street of Calle Aragó (236), which makes it not only easily accessible, but also conveniently central.

 After taking a quick look at the menu and seeing that not only did they have vegetarian options, but vegetarian meat substitute options, I dove through the doors like Tom Daley off the 10m board.

-We seated ourselves next to the doors because the place was heaving with throngs of giddy customers, gleefully squeezing wedges of lime over their food and toasting with viscous micheladas.
+We seated ourselves next to the doors because the place was heaving with throngs of giddy customers, gleefully squeezing wedges of lime over their food and toasting their micheladas.

 After checking off nigh on half the menu, we handed the paper and pencil in and waited patiently for our food to arrive.
 Drinks-wise we opted for 2 Mexican classics – Agua de Jamaica and Tamarindo.
-Both were full of crushed shards of ice, which made them irresistibly refreshing and moreish.
 I’d downed almost three quarters of mine before the starter even came.

 Our starter arrived and I audibly gasped – dinky little triangles of Quesadillita de frijoles y aguacate (pinto bean and avocado quesadilla) arranged around a dollop of refried beans with grated cheese on top.
-Dios santo it looked like a Picasso masterpiece.
-Before Eric had chance to even so much as reach for his fork, I had swiped a piece and bitten in to it.
+Dios santo, it looked like a Picasso masterpiece.
+Before Eric had chance to even so much as reach for his fork, I had swiped a piece and devoured it.
 Picture Jaws coming up to eat that unassuming tourist treading water and you’re just about on the money.

 Between stretching strings of cheese from our mouths and mumbling with joy, we were both extremely happy campers.